tmdict/tmdict/data/content/fgo-material-ii/sakata-kintoki/character.en.md

 #### Artoria

-Awed by Excalibur’s “Golden splendor".
+Awed by Excalibur’s “Golden splendor”.
 “Ohh…What a Golden Flash….The Golden Rainbow that cleaves apart the dark night.
 You’re truly without a doubt the Knight of Gold!”

 #### Frankenstein